Haeven/rares-ui-library/README.md

 # Description

-> Library of reusable styled-components
+> Library of reusable styled-components originally built for internal purpose at Rares, now paired down business logic and component files specific to Rares removed.

 # Install